Yan Gomes Player Props: Cubs vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.4 K/9, the fifth-best in the league.
+- The 9.4 strikeouts per nine innings compiled by the Phillies pitching staff ranks sixth in MLB.

-- The Phillies have a 4.27 team ERA that ranks 17th among all MLB pitching staffs.
+- The Phillies have the 16th-ranked team ERA among all MLB pitching staffs (4.23).

-- Phillies pitchers combine to allow 82 total home runs at a rate of 1.1 per game (to rank 11th in baseball).
+- The Phillies give up the ninth-fewest home runs in baseball (82 total, 1.1 per game).

 © 2023 Data Skrive.
 All rights reserved.